-Peak Nutrition for Seniors: To Help Clear the 9 Most Common Health ProblemsRose Marie Randall, CNP March 2, 2021
+Peak Nutrition for Seniors: To Clear the 9 Most Common Health ProblemsRose Marie Randall, CNP September 25, 2022

 Senior citizens account for the largest growing segment of the population in the developed world.
 Optimizing food choices, supplements, and lifestyle factors can help provide solutions to many of the health challenges faced by those in their golden years.

 Let’s explore some of the more common issues that the elderly face: dehydration, digestion and appetite, constipation, joint pain, eye health, osteoporosis, insomnia, and immune support.
 And oh yeah, memory loss!

 Since we begin life in bodies that are approximately 75% water, and which gradually decline to an average of 50% water in our later years, some suggest that the process of aging is actually a process of drying up.
 Dehydration is very common among elders, whose desire to drink fluids may lessen over time.
 This can be a key factor in many problems that affect the elderly, including joint pain, digestion, constipation, and difficulty with memory recall.

 The ideal amount of fluid is a minimum of six to eight glasses of water per day, but this doesn’t have to be plain water: fresh fruit juices (diluted with water) and herbal teas are good ways to wet your whistle.
 Water that’s as hot as tea reduces the chance of feeling bloated after drinking, making it easier to drink more.
 Minimizing “hydration antagonists” – beverages that have diuretic qualities including alcohol, coffee, black tea, chocolate, soft drinks, and even some diuretic herbals such as dandelion tea – can go a long way toward preserving moisture in the cells of joints and tissues.